Alright – so today we have the honor of introducing you to Lisa Crites. We think you will enjoy our conversation; we have shared it below.

 My patent attorney, Chris Brody called to explain that the USPTO believed we were infringing on several existing patents.
 He sent me the list of citations, and I went to work.
 For nearly two weeks, I reviewed every reference line by line, writing detailed responses explaining why The Shower Shirt™ did not infringe on any existing intellectual property.
 None of the cited patents resembled our design or method of use.
 The majority had never even been brought to market.

 I was frustrated.
 How could they claim infringement on something that did not exist, either commercially or in practice?
 If it had existed, thousands of mastectomy patients, including me, would not have been reduced to showering with trash bags taped to their bodies.
-I later learned that rejection is not the exception at the USPTO.
+I later learned that rejection is not an exception at the USPTO.
 It is the rule.
 Nearly 90% of patent applications are initially denied, and roughly 70% of those are eventually approved after amendments and persistence.
 The process is designed to test resolve.

 If you could go back in time, do you think you would have chosen a different profession or specialty?

+Absolutely not.
+I was fortunate in choosing the appropriate profession.
 Medical journalism has carried me through a 30-year career.
 The news field took me from reporting to anchoring, to media strategy in the corporate offices of two large hospital systems; from covering the Natalee Holloway missing persons search in Aruba, to becoming a patented inventor of a medical device, ghostwriting guest columns and medical journals for doctors across the United States, and serving as a health and medical print columnist for a national magazine.

 My passion for medical journalism has never left me.
 Most television news stations chase ratings, fires, crimes, and the next political scoop, but my heart was always in health, medical, and alternative wellness stories.
 It was never just about reporting.
 It was about learning, understanding, and then teaching.
-Over the years, I have written columns for Florida Today, USA Today, The Huffington Post, Elysian Magazine, Pure Living Nashville, the Osceola News Gazette, the Orlando Sentinel, and many other platforms, covering everything from the psychology of obesity and mental health, to biohacking, neuromuscular therapy, upper cervical care, breast cancer, and both alternative and allopathic medicine.
+Over the years, I have written columns for Florida Today, USA Today, The Huffington Post, Elysian Magazine, Pure Living Nashville, the Osceola News Gazette, the Orlando Sentinel, and other platforms, covering everything from the psychology of obesity and mental health, to biohacking, neuromuscular therapy, upper cervical care, breast cancer, and both alternative and allopathic medicine.
 I have always included expert voices: medical doctors, surgeons, chiropractors, and psychiatrists, because clinical accuracy matters above all else.
 Readers have written to tell me that my columns helped them better understand eating disorders, cervical spine issues, and even the science behind donating blood.
 Those responses remind me that journalism, at its core, is education, and if a column can support the health of even one reader, then every hour of research is worth it.

 Contact Info:

-- Website: https://www.theshowershirt.com
+- Authors Website: https://lisashowershirt.com/

 - Instagram: https://www.instagram.com/crites305/